Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/same51n_mikroe_click/gsm_gps/readme.md

 ## Programming/Debugging Application Project:
 - Ensure the project (gsm_gps/firmware/sam_e51_cnano.X) is open in MPLAB X IDE
-- Ensure "PKOB nano" is selected as hardware tool to program/debug the application
+- Ensure "SAM E51 Curiosity Nano" is selected as hardware tool to program/debug the application
 - Build the code and program the device by clicking on the "make and program" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below